FollowRob/MaxWags_Capstone_Project/README.md

 This can be satisfied with the registration form and the post upload form
 - upload images of each form with feedback messages

+## LO3

+### 3.1
+- mention that there are 3 roles, user, staff and superadmin
+- add image of the login pages and the django admin login page
+### 3.2
+- add image of the top right in the navbar of the username logged in
+- add image of the top right nav bar with the login option
+### 3.3
+- add image of admin panel not allowing a user to access
+- sidebyside images of the upload button not being available for users but available for walkers

+## LO4

+### 4.1